zetaPRIME/wf-sd/README.md

 ## Known Issues
 - Whammy functionality while playing Shawzin is currently nonfunctional. (game bug)
 - Paragrimm controls currently aren't hooked up to Steam Input.
 Not much I can do about that, sadly.

+### I can't find the layout...
+If you can manage to get this URL shoved into Steam on your Deck, it should give you a working copy of v1.0.0.
+`steam://controllerconfig/230410/3013141961`